Discover These Health Careers That Don't Require a Graduate Degree

 Educational Requirements

-According to the American Association of Medical Assistants (AAMA), aspiring Medical Assistants are expected to graduate from a 2-year associate program approved by the Allied Health Education System Accreditation Commission (CAAHEP) or the Health Education Schools Accreditation Bureau (ABHES).
+The American Association of Medical Assistants (AAMA) states that aspiring Medical Assistants should complete a 2-year associate program accredited by either the Commission on Accreditation of Allied Health Education Programs (CAAHEP) or the Accrediting Bureau of Health Education Schools (ABHES).

 Graduates must be eligible to take the AAMA certification test to become Certified Medical Assistants (CMAs).
 The credential will be renewed every five years.